levatas-agency/engineering/roles-responsibilities.md

 * Naturally curious and a lifelong learner
 * Continually brings fresh ideas to the table
 * Strong organizational skills
-* Ability to decompose, synthetize and solve problems
+* Ability to deconstruct, synthetize and solve complex problems
+* Entrepreneurship and an intrinsic motivation to create something
 * Great attention to detail
-* Entrepreneurship, intrinsic motivation to create something
 * Strong experimentation skills

 ### Total Compensation